garyd9/pterodactyl_Echo_Server/README.md

 ```
-Now continue on the "Download Files" Section of the official Guide and **come back for the "Webserver Configuration" Section!**
+Please continue on the "Download Files" Section of the official Guide and **come back for the "Webserver Configuration" Section!**
 For the Application URL when setting up "php artisan p:environment:setup", you should use a Domain with https.
 You dont have to, but you really should.
 If you only have a IP, use http://IP

+I didnt set up "php artisan p:environment:mail", as I dont need it.

 # Webserver Configuration